-Also, eye infections often require prescription eye drops and multiple trips to your eye doctor for proper healing.
+Honestly, a lot of people sleep in their contacts!
+Unfortunately, many of them get eye infections which often require prescription eye drops and multiple trips to the eye doctor for proper healing.
 With this in mind, there are still a variety of reasons some people prefer to sleep in their contact lenses.

 A few of the most common reasons people sleep in their contacts include:

 - Convenience (or laziness).

 - Poor vision without glasses or contact lenses.

 - A job or lifestyle that requires on-call or unpredictable hours.